LGA backs Inside Housing’s cladding campaign

 - Mark Amesbury, shadow employment minister and Labour MP for Weaver Vale

-- Emma Dent Coad, Labour MP for North Kensington
+- Emma Dent Coad, former Labour MP for North Kensington

 - Lucy Powell, Labour MP for Manchester Central